hiscoder-com/level/public/updateVersionInfo/updates_en.md

 ## Date: 04/15/2024

 ### **Added:**
-- added animation of changing the state of switches (Brief, moderator appointments among translators)
+- added animation of changing the state of the switches (Brief, switching the "Read-only mode" when assigning verses)

 # Version 0.18.0
 ## Date: 04/11/2024